All About Mini Groodle – (Breed Guide for 2022)

 A low-shedding coat needs more grooming as compared to shedding coats.
 Their coat should be brushed once or twice a week while a visit to the professional groomer may be required every 4-6 weeks.
 If you start grooming, brushing, and bathing your puppies from an early age, they will develop a habit of being groomed, bathed, and brushed and would not be giving you a tough time.

-Average price of a Mini Goldendoodle:
+What is the average price of a Mini Groodle?

 Mini Groodle FAQs:

-Are male or female Groodles better?
+Are male or female Mini Groodles better?

 Do Mini Groodles like to cuddle?